cristiklein/simpy/docs/about/defense_of_design.rst

 In SimPy 1, you implemented a process by sub-classing ``Process``.
-The instance of such a subclass carried both, process and simulation internal information, whereat the latter wasn't of any use to the process itself.
+The instance of such a subclass carried both, process and simulation internal information, whereas the latter wasn't of any use to the process itself.
 The sequence of actions of the process was specified in a method of the subclass, called the *process execution method* (or PEM in short).
 A PEM interacted with the simulation by yielding one of several keywords defined in the simulation